browncoin-project/Browncoin/.github/PULL_REQUEST_TEMPLATE.md

 immediately.

-Please provide clear motivation for your patch and explain how it improves Browncoin Core user experience or Browncoin Core developer experience significantly.
+Please provide clear motivation for your patch and explain how it improves Browncoin user experience or Browncoin Core developer experience significantly.

 * Any test improvements or new tests that improve coverage are always welcome.